-This Post-Baccalaureate Teacher Certification Program in Mathematics is designed for college graduates seeking initial teacher certification.
-This streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
+This Post-Baccalaureate Teacher Certification Program in Mathematics (K-12) is designed for college graduates seeking initial teacher certification in the subject area of Mathematics.
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.
+The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 Kathleen M. Pierce, Ph.D.

-Professor and Director of Post-Baccalaureate Teacher Certification and Master of Arts in Teaching (MAT) Programs
+Professor and Director of Post-Baccalaureate Teacher Certification/Master of Arts in Teaching (MAT) Programs

 Bierenbaum Fisher Hall 202